13 Medical Reasons for Hair Loss (Men and Women)

 • Insulin Resistance

-• Insulin regulates glucose in the blood stream
+• Insulin regulates glucose in the bloodstream

 • There are studies that suggest that insulin resistance contributes to hair loss, however, studies haven’t found the reason why or how.